Harshp61/Reelit/README.md

 <div align="center">

-# ReelIt — AI Reel Generator
+# ReeLIT — AI Reel Generator

 Turn your images and text into vertical reels with auto-generated voiceovers using ElevenLabs and ffmpeg.